wpilibsuite/allwpilib/design-docs/commands-v3.md

 Scheduler state is serialized using protobuf.
 The scheduler will send a list of the currently queued commands and a list of the current running commands.
 Commands are serialized as (id: uint32,
-parent_id: uint32, name: string, priority: int32, required_resources: string array,
+parent_id: uint32, name: string, priority: int32, requirements: string array,
 last_time_ms: double, total_time_ms: double).
 Consumers can use the `id` and `parent_id` attributes to reconstruct the tree structure, if desired. `id` and `parent_id` marginally increase the size of serialized data, but make the schema and deserialization quite simple.